DevMountain/endpoint-testing-mini/README.md

 ### Instructions

-* Click on the third request from the collection `GET - Students by Name`
+* Click on the fourth request from the collection `GET - Students by Name`
 * Click the `Send` button.
   * You should see only the student data where their name contains `la`.
 * Create a test that checks that the status code is `200`.